LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

 The figure below shows the high-level steps in the RAJA Gitlab CI testing process.
 The main steps, which we will discuss in more detail later, are:

   #.
-A *mirror* of the RAJA GitHub repo in the RAJA Gitlab project is updated
+A *mirror* of the RAJA GitHub repo in the RAJA LC CZ Gitlab project is
-     whenever the RAJA ``develop`` or ``main`` branches are changed as well as when any PR branch in the RAJA GitHub project is changed.
+     updated whenever the RAJA ``develop`` or ``main`` branches are changed as well as when any PR branch in the RAJA GitHub project is changed.
   #.
 Gitlab launches CI test pipelines.
 While running, the execution and
-     pass/fail status may be viewed and monitored in the Gitlab CI GUI.
+     pass/fail status may be viewed and monitored in the Gitlab CI GUI, or in the RAJA GitHub project checks section for a PR.
   #.
-For each resource and compiler combination,
+For each platform and compiler combination,
      `Spack <https://github.com/spack/spack>`_ is used to generate a build configuration in the form of a CMake cache file, or *host-config* file.
   #.
 A host-config file is passed to CMake, which configures a RAJA build